Can you have more than one principal residence?

 Note

-If you made an election to have your same-sex partner considered your common-law partner for 1998, 1999, or 2000, your common-law partner also could not designate a different housing unit as their principal residence.
+If you made an election to have your same-sex partner considered your common-law partner for 1998, 1999, or 2000, then, for those years, your common-law partner also could not designate a different housing unit as their principal residence.

-For years before 1982, more than one housing unit per family could be designated as a principal residence.
-Therefore, a husband and wife could designate different principal residences for those years.
-However, a special rule applied if members of a family designated more than one home as a principal residence.
+For years before 1982, more than one housing unit per family can be designated as a principal residence.
+Therefore, a husband and wife can designate different principal residences for these years.
+However, a special rule applies if members of a family designate more than one home as a principal residence.
 For more information, see Income Tax Folio S1-F3-C2, Principal Residence.

 Forms and publications